 It was introduced across the entire island of Ireland at a time when Ireland was part of Britain.
 Life events were registered locally, collated regionally, and sent to the General Register Office in Dublin where they were indexed.

-The Partition of Ireland: Following the partition of Ireland in 1922, a new General Register Office was set up in Belfast to administer a Northern Ireland civil registration system covering just the six counties.
+Following the partition of Ireland in 1922, a new General Register Office was set up in Belfast to administer a Northern Ireland civil registration system covering just the six counties.
 It's official name is the General Register Office of Northern Ireland, and is widely referred to as GRONI.

-You have three options – the online Historical Records Database/GRONI online, the GRONI Public Search Room's Database at GRONI or PRONI for historical AND current records; or, for records up to 1921 only, the search facility used in the Republic.
+You have three options – GRONI Online for the historical records database; the Public Search Room's Database at GRONI or PRONI for historical AND current records; or, for records up to 1921 only, the online and offline search facilities used in the Republic.

-- Public Search Room's Database – Personal visitors only.
-This facility is not on the Internet and can be accessed only at GRONI's Public Search Room in Belfast (address in right-hand column).
-There is no 'historical records' restriction.
-This computerised system holds Northern Ireland civil registration records as follows:
+GRONI Search Room Database: Personal visitors only.
+This facility is not on the Internet and can be accessed only at GRONI's Public Search Room in Belfast (address below) OR on dedicated computer terminals at the Public Record Office of Northern Ireland (PRONI), also in Belfast.